How to Replace a Sony Grand Wega TV Lamp Yourself

 First go ahead and unplug your TV from the power outlet.
 Make sure you have a clean and clutter free work area.
 Then get all your tools ready and the lamp out of the box.

 OK.
-You will be replacing the lamp from the front of the TV, however the screws that hold the front plate that conceals the lamp inside are located on the back of your TV on each side there will be one screw.
+You will be replacing the lamp from the front of the TV, however the screws that hold the Sony Wega TV front panel that conceals the lamp inside are located on the back of your TV on each side there will be one screw.
 You have to get each one of those two screws loosen up.

 Once you have the old lamp housing out of the inclosure, all you do is get the Sony lamp replacement in there and just screw all the different screws back in.
 And That’s it, go ahead and power your TV back up and you should have a nice bright picture now.
 You might need to adjust the picture settings, but this is not necessary on all the different models.

-In just four steps you can replace a Sony Grand Wega TV lamp yourself and get your Sony TV looking like new again, it’s very cheap and easy to do.
+In just four steps you learned how to replace a burned out lamp in a Sony Wega TV yourself and get your Sony TV looking like new again, it’s very cheap and easy to do.
 I hope this helps.
 Go get to watching some TV!!.